Spectrum strike: Course of the strike

 On May 23, 2017, negotiations between the International Brotherhood of Electrical Workers (IBEW) Local 3 and Spectrum broke down, and 1,800 workers affiliated with the union walked off the job.
-However, instead of negotiating with the union, which is common in many strikes, Spectrum has refused to enter into talks with IBEW Local 3.
-In lieu of typical negotiations, Spectrum has hired a large temporary workforce of strikebreakers, and attempted to launch a vote to decertify the union in 2019.
+However, instead of negotiating with the union, which is common in many strikes, Spectrum refused to enter into talks with IBEW Local 3.
+In lieu of typical negotiations, Spectrum hired a large temporary workforce of strikebreakers, and attempted to launch a vote to decertify the union in 2019.
 Without any direct negotiations, the strike has lasted an unusually long period of time, and became the longest strike in United States history.
 The length of the strike has had a profound economic impact on many of the striking workers, many of whom have had to turn to alternative forms of income.
 Some workers have returned to their jobs with Spectrum due to said economic hardship.

 In 2019, IBEW Local 3 filed a complaint with the National Labor Relations Board (NLRB) against Spectrum, claiming unfair labor practices, and objecting to Spectrum's effort to de-certify the union.
 In March 2020, the NLRB granted IBEW Local 3 the right to review Spectrum's effort to de-certify the union, finding that the union raised "a serious and substantial issue" about Spectrum's efforts.

-Covid-19 pandemic
+COVID-19 pandemic

-A number of striking workers have also been negatively impacted by the Covid-19 pandemic, which has deprived many of alternative forms of income, and has exacerbated their healthcare needs.
+A number of striking workers were also been negatively impacted by the COVID-19 pandemic, which deprived many of alternative forms of income, and exacerbated their healthcare needs.
 As of April 2021, Gizmodo reported that 1,200 of the original 1,800 striking workers remained on strike.